 ST. LOUIS (AP) The wobbly St. Louis Cardinals shook up their coaching staff and cut slumping infielder Jhonny Peralta on Friday, hoping to spur a team that's struggled all season after a rare playoff miss last year.

 Third base coach Chris Maloney was replaced by Mike Shildt, and the Cardinals shuffled several other assistant coaching positions.
 They also activated second baseman Kolten Wong from the disabled list.

-St. Louis entered Friday's game against Philadelphia with a 26-32 record, a year after missing the playoffs for the first time under manager Mike Matheny.
-The Cardinals are just 4 1/2 games out of the lead in division, but this week lost seven in a row overall for the first time since 2013.
+St. Louis went into Friday night's game against Philadelphia with a 26-32 record.
+They were just 4 1/2 games out of the lead in the tight NL Central, but this week endured their first seven-game losing streak since 2013.

 ''This is not how we envisioned things,'' general manager John Mozeliak said. ''The season has not gone like we had hoped.''

 Last year, the Cardinals were out of the playoffs for the first time since 2010.

 The Cardinals are hoping to score more after averaging a paltry 2.75 runs per game in June.
 Overall, manager Mike Matheny's club was second-to-last in the NL in runs going into the weekend.

 ''This is all a direct result of how we've been playing,'' third baseman Jedd Gyorko said. ''We've got to play better.
 If we're 10 games over .500 and in first place, these changes aren't going to happen.
 We're not where we want to be but we know we can turn it around.''

 The 35-year-old Peralta, in the final year of his contract, was designated for assignment.
 He was batting .204 with no RBIs or extra-base hits in 54 at-bats this season.